-At St White's school there is a clear processes to support children and young people, including how they will manage the effect of any disruptive behaviour so it does not adversely affect other pupils.
-There is a robust positive behaviour policy that supports children's behaviour and identifies any behavioural needs.
-If a need is identified the school will put in a behaviour plan and offer support.
+At St White's school there is a clear process to support children and young people, including how they will manage the effect of any disruptive behaviour so it does not adversely affect other pupils.
+There is a robust positive behaviour and relationship policy that supports children's behaviour and identifies any behavioural needs.
+If a need is identified the school will offer support (see Behaviour and Relationship Policy).
 In some cases, these children will be put onto the Special Educational Needs register.
 However, this is not always the case as the behaviour may not be an indication of social, emotional and mental health difficulties and other support may be effective.
 As part of its early help, the school offers support at break and lunch time for children who find social interactions challenging.
-It also offers small group anger management sessions as well as lego therapy, mood monsters, PALS and Zippy's friends which are social skills programmes.
-In addition, the school refers pupils to Teens in Crisis and CYPS if more in depth counselling or treatment is necessary.
+It also offers small group anger management sessions as well as lego therapy, mood monsters, PALS, Zippy's and Apple's friends which are social skills programmes.
+In addition, the school refers pupils to Young Minds Matter, Teens in Crisis and CYPS if more in depth counselling or treatment is necessary.
 The school will always work closely with parents to decide on the most effective course of action to support the children in school.